yesnik/golang-guides/types.md

 ## Built-in 17 Basic Types in Go

 - boolean type - `bool`
-- 11 built-in integer numeric types:
+- 11 built-in integer numeric types.
+The number in the type name specifies the size in bits.
+Fewer bits consume less RAM or other storage;
+  more bits mean larger numbers can be stored.
+You should use int unless you have a specific reason to use one of these; it’s more efficient.
     - `int8`, `uint8` (alias `byte`)
     - `int16`, `uint16`
     - `int32`, `uint32` (alias `rune`, it represents a Unicode code point)